B.S., Davidson College (cum laude)

 Histology".

-For several years, we have been examining proteins involved
+several years, we have been examining proteins involved in

-in mating of the unicellular green alga called Chlamydomonas.
-We have
+mating of the unicellular green alga called Chlamydomonas.

-phenotypes.
-Several Davidson College students have helped identify the molecular
+College students have helped identify the molecular cause

-cause for the pmh1 mutation and this work is being submitted for publication
+for the pmh1 mutation and this work is being

-Another area of interest in my lab has been the purification
+area of interest in my lab has been the purification and

-(click here for a list of examples).This work
+here for a list of examples).This work has been

-has been conducted in collaboration with Dr. John Williamson, also in the
+conducted in collaboration with Dr. John Williamson, also

 During the 1998-99 academic year, one of my students wanted to isolate the protein(s) that bind to a new drug being tested for use in treating Alzheimer's disease.
 His honors thesis research involved Dr. Brown of the Chemistry Dept., as well as Dr. Williamson and me.
 This new area of investigation was awarded first prize at the Collegiate Academy of the North Carolina Academy of Sciences 1999 annual meeting.